szikszail/require-it/README.md

 ### `requireIt(moduleName)`

-Requires the given module, indenpendent on which level is it.
+Requires the given local module, indenpendent on which level is it.

 ### `requireIt.resolve(moduleName)`

-Returns the path which could be required by `require`.
+Returns the local path which could be required by `require`.

 ### `requireIt.directory(moduleName)`

+Returns the local path wich could be required by `require` without the main JS file, ie. the path to the module's directory.

+### `requireIt.global(globalModuleName)`

+Requires the given global module.

+### `requireIt.global.resolve(moduleName)`

+Returns the global path which could be required by `require`.

+### `requireIt.global.directory(moduleName)`

-Returns the path wich could be required by `require` without the main JS file, ie. the path to the module's directory.
+Returns the global path wich could be required by `require` without the main JS file, ie. the path to the module's directory.